alowhit/alowhit.github.io/content/posts/setupHugoWithBlowfishToGithubPage/index.md

 ### Next Steps

 The basic Blowfish installation is now complete.
 Please continue reading the original tutorial's [Getting Started Guide](https://blowfish.page/docs/getting-started/) to learn more about theme configuration.
-I will also write corresponding articles in the future to introduce simple website settings.
+I will also write more articles in the future to introduce simple website settings.